Free-Utilities-for-Windows/WindowsCommands/README.md

 - Get video card info
 - Get Windows update info
 - Get Battery information
+- Clean old temporary files
+- Download images from a specified URL

 Many commands come with its own set of options that allow you to customize the command's behavior.